 I was going to use my process photos of Encore for this tutorial because, like a genius, I always take pictures of my work as it progresses so I can look back at my techniques if I need to.
 Unfortunately, the genius well ran dry on this occasion so I don’t have photos of painting the clouds…

 But all is not lost!
 For I have painted those same cirrus clouds on my recent ‘Ostinato’ painting.
+‘Ostinato’ has since been sold.
+Do contact me if you would like to commission one for yourself.

 Without further ado: